 Manager.
 Five to ten years of experience required.
 Proven track record of effective management.

-It’s hard to land a management position when you don’t have the title “manager” on your resume or can provide specific examples of your management experience.
+It’s hard to land a management position when you don’t have the title “manager” on your resume or can't provide specific examples of your management experience.

 Lead a Project